On the embeddability of the family of countably branching trees into quasi-reflexive Banach spaces: Application to the non-embeddability into James spaces.

 \section{Application to the non-embeddability into James spaces.}

 Let $p\in(1,\infty)$ of conjugate exponent $p^*$.
-The subspace of $c_0$ composed of all sequences of finite $p$-variation endowed with the $p$-variation norm is called $p$-James space and we denote it $\mathcal{J}_p$.
-Let us remind that the $p$-variation of a sequence $x=(x_n)_{n\geq 1}$ is the quantity
+The subspace of $c_0$ composed of all sequences of finite $p$-variation endowed with the $p$-variation norm is called \emph{$p$-James space} and denoted by $\mathcal{J}_p$.
+Let us recall that the $p$-variation of a sequence $x=(x_n)_{n\geq 1}$ is the quantity

 It is a well known fact that $\mathcal{J}_p$ is a quasi-reflexive Banach space admitting an equivalent $p$-AUS norm and such that $J_p^*$ admits an equivalent $p^*$-AUS norm.
 It is also known that $\mathcal{J}^{**}_p$ admits an equivalent $p$-AUS norm.
-The reader can consult \cite{LPP} for more informations and for references.
+The reader can consult \cite{LPP} for more information and for references.
 As a consequence of our main result, we get the following:

 \begin{thm}